jgwillingham/risky/README.md

 N_steps = 30     # number of steps to simulate into the future (units taken from historical data set) N_iter = 10000   # number of iterations to run in Monte Carlo

-model.run_simulation(N_steps, N_iter)  # output is saved to file
+filepath = model.run_simulation(N_steps, N_iter)  # output is saved to file
 ```
-The results of the simulation along with the historical data are stored in a HDF5 file.
+The results of the simulation along with the historical data are stored in a HDF5 file, the path to which is returned by the `run_simulation` method (`filepath` in this example).
+An optional argument can also specify where to save the simulation files.

 ________________________________